silasbergen/DSCI310-F17/Syllabus.utf8.md

 * Exam (10%)

  >There will be one exam in this course, covering visual theory and best practices as well as visualization creation.
-The exam will assess students’ abilities to critique visualizations, and suggest improvements, by applying perceptual theory and other concepts covered in class.
+The exam will assess studentsâ abilities to critique visualizations, and suggest improvements, by applying perceptual theory and other concepts covered in class.

 * Design tasks (15%)